blairrrrwho/a-neat-work-day-scheduler/README.md

 ## Credits

 I'd like to thank all of my fellow classmates for their support and help throughout the development of this application.
-Just to list a few...:
+Just to list a few...

 Christina Hall, BJ Thompson, Lacey Angarita, Terry Lequernaque, Cailen Hamm, Joshua Pierre, Vincent Teune, and Sandy Smith